EpicFace012/libdoge/README.md

-libdoge
+libloser
 =======

-wow such good doge. doge will come to your pages and say content aware things lol.
+wow such good loser. doge will come to your pages and say content aware things lol.

 ![wow screenshot](https://raw.github.com/ljalonen/libdoge/master/screenshots/libdoge.gif)

 ## Tipping
-So can tip **dogecoin**: DFU8ydPgDL6yzjDVFHdY3B333mEq61EJz3
+tip the orginal coder -- **dogecoin**: DFU8ydPgDL6yzjDVFHdY3B333mEq61EJz3

 ## Usage
 There is two ways to use this library.
 Either as Chrome extension (recommended) or bookmarklet.
 You can even use this library at your very own web page.